 It’s like the writers thought, Let’s add some depth, then promptly forgot about it.

-Overall I felt it was all just clunky and not put together very well at all, and i just didn't enjoy much of what was going on.
+Overall I felt it was all just clunky and not put together very well at all, and I just didn't enjoy much of what was going on.

 It's also worth noting and mentioning how the movie aimed to include meta and social commentary throughout the film, attempting to emulate the original's layers of messages and themes.

-References to cancel culture, brutality, and late-stage capitalism are incorporated into the storyline, providing social commentary on contemporary issues.
+References to cancel culture, brutality, and late-stage capitalism are incorporated into the story line, providing social commentary on contemporary issues.

 One notable scene, as mentioned above, is when the people on the bus live stream Leatherface, with one individual threatening him with cancel culture.